 On the other hand, there's the issue that Healing Arts approaches are inherently intuitive in nature.
 At some point in our training, we practitioners find our groove, balancing technical skill with instinctive practice, riding a wave that flows in the physical and metaphysical, objective and subjective, concrete and abstract, left brain and right brain.
 As such, we learn to let go of any personal expectations and to just be present to the healing process without pre-defining what that might look like.

 Measurable, physical outcomes are often required in Western (Allopathic) medicine, as we are quite bottom-line oriented: you're either cured or you're not.
 And of course this is vital.
 But healing in and through a challenge can be achieved without a curative outcome.

 I'll tell you what I think.
 I've worked in the Healing Arts for over 17 years, providing services for clients from Labor & Delivery to End-of-Life care, in hospitals, homes and continuous care environments; within a variety of healing and wellness environments (over 30 years in healthcare); and as a member of community and corporate programs.
 I continuously study the data, additional data, and even more data, and try not to miss an opportunity for continued education and training.
 I understand, from the inside-out, the necessity and effectiveness of whole-person healing, in every stage of life. lf you choose to read on, I assure you will learn a great deal about why an expanded definition of healing and the efforts to achieve it are well worth the time and dedication.

 How do I do this?

-My father would likely answer this question, "verrrrrrrry carefully," although I'm pretty sure that's not really what you were asking.
+My father would likely answer this question, "verrrrrrrry carefully."

 The first step is simple: I listen.
 Every individual with whom I meet has